BUS340 Supply Chain Management

 Mandatory activities that are completed and approved in a given year will also be approved the following year.

-Since the course has continuous exam, exam will only take place in autumn semester.
+Since the course has combined assessment, exam will only take place in autumn semester.
 There will not be any new/postponed exam in spring semester.

 The course is intended for students enrolled in master programmes at NMBU.